 by Site Suitability slider bar.
 As a user slides the toggle to the right, a filter is applied to the data, and areas that are less suitable for new tree plantings based on the selected and weighted criteria will be removed from the map leaving

 only the most suitable areas.

-The Plan Tool will display your map according to Site Suitability.
+The plan tool will display your map according to Site Suitability.
 Site Suitability is how suitable the area is for planting more trees.
-The Plan Tool will produce Site Suitability by taking in ecological and societal benefits using specific Plan Criteria.
+The plan tool will produce Site Suitability by weighing ecological and societal benefits using specific Plan Criteria.

 An area with a Site Suitability of 1 will have the highest rank in Site Suitability and be the best area for planting more trees.
 If the rank is a higher number, the ranking will be low, and mean a lower Site Suitability.
 If the rank is a lower number, the ranking will be high and have higher the site suitability.
 Also in the pop up, there will be Plan Tool Criteria displayed in a bar graph format.

 By hovering over a criteria of interest, you can get the metric for that criteria.

 Using the Weight Priorities:

 Using the weight priorities, you can filter the polygons on the map to those that fit within the Plan Criteria meaning the most to your organization.
 Let’s use Population Below Poverty as an example here.
 You can isolate more than one Plan Criteria metric, however, for this example we will only be using one.